SPORTING SCHOOLS

 Further Information

-Further information beyond the scope of Sporting Schools can be found on the Coaching Resources page that complement the skills learned in coaching courses, and pulls together ideas and links to resources that are useful for orienteering coaches generally.
+Further information beyond the scope of Sporting Schools can be found on the Improve Your Skills page of the Go Orienteering section of this website that complements the skills learned in coaching courses and pulls together ideas and links to resources that are useful for orienteering coaches generally.